-• condition(Goal)
+- condition(Goal)

 Condition for deciding if the test should be run or skipped (default goal is true).

-setup(Goal)
+- setup(Goal)

 Setup goal for the test (default goal is true).

-• cleanup(Goal)
+- cleanup(Goal)

 Cleanup goal for the test (default goal is true).

+- flaky

+Declare the test as a flaky test.

-• note(Term)
+- note(Term)